-AICL only has three employees (including one executive director) and one Independent Non-Executive Director who receive remuneration from AICL.
+AICL currently has four employees (including one executive director) and two Independent Non-Executive Directors who receive remuneration from AICL.
 The other Directors are remunerated under other arrangements.
 None of the employees or directors receive remuneration which is directly linked to the performance of AICL.
 None of the Directors are entitled to share options or shares in the Company.
 The three employees have an entitlement to pensions from AICL.